This profile is part of a chronological series, which should be read in order. The series goes :

 - A hidden helipad.
 Its secret doors could be electrified with enough juice to electrocute even Spider-Man (Peter Parker).

 - Glowing holograms of attacking owls.
-These couldn’t hurt people, but were great for harassment.
+These couldn’t physically hurt people, but were great for harassment.

 - Some rooms had many hiding places in the ceiling, floor and walls for the Owl’s men to ambush attackers.